fifth-postulate/postscript-whisperer/workshop/guide/src/tool/drawing.md

 {{#include ../../image-src/arc.ps:20:21}}
 ```

-Their result collated in a single image
+Their result collated in a single image:

 ![Some of the variants of `arc`](../../image/generated/arc.png)

 ## curveto
 The curveto operator extends the current path with [a cubic bezier curve][wikipedia:bezier-curve].

-Bezier curves are fascinating and well-behaved drawing tool. we will not say a lot about it now, but feel free to pick the brain of the workshop leaders.
+Bezier curves are fascinating and well-behaved drawing tool.
+We will not say a lot about it now, but feel free to pick the brain of the workshop leaders.

 ## closepath
 The close path operator will draw a line segment from the current point to the point designated by the last moveto operator.